-The above investment properties include a right of use of hotel apartments in Zamzam Tower in Holly Mecca, the Kingdom of Saudi Arabia amounting to KD 131,006 (31 December 2019: KD 186,681).
+• The above investment properties include a right of use of hotel apartments in Zamzam Tower in Holly Mecca, the Kingdom of Saudi Arabia amounting to KD 81,672 as at 31 December 2023 (KD 82,987 as at 31 December 2022).

-The fair value of the Parent Company's investment properties as at 31 December 2020 was concluded based on the valuation conducted at that date by independent valuers who are not related to the Group.
+The fair value of the Parent Company's investment properties as at 31 December 2023 was concluded based on the valuation conducted at that date by independent valuers who are not related to the Group.
 The valuer has valid license in each of the countries where the investment properties are located.
 Such valuers are licensed by the official authorities and have appropriate qualifications and recent experience in the valuation of properties in the relevant locations.
 In estimating the fair value of these properties, the highest and best use of the properties is their current use.